luxonis/depthai-docs-website/source/pages/faq.rst

  - It is important to note that the `OAK-SoM <https://docs.luxonis.com/projects/hardware/en/latest/pages/BW1099.html>`__ and OAK-SoM-IoT do not have I2S support.

 We have tested audio input on the `OAK-SoM-Pro <https://docs.luxonis.com/projects/hardware/en/latest/pages/BW2099.html>`__ using 3x `CMM-4030D-261-I2S-TR <https://www.cuidevices.com/product/audio/microphones/mems-microphones/cmm-4030d-261-i2s-tr>`__ and have found the audio quality to be good.
-Theoretically many other microphones should work, however.
-We have not tested audio output.
+Theoretically many other microphones should work, however we have not tested audio output.

 Where are Product Brochures and/or Datasheets?
 ##############################################